bmcilw1/DataStructuresAndAlgosPractice/LongestIncreasingSubsequence/solution.md

 If we compute that for all k, our final answer is `LIS(nums, N-1)`.
 N-1 is passed due to zero-based indexing of arrays.
 If we store answers to LIS in an array of size N, then `LIS(nums, N-1) = LIS[N-1]`

+If we compute LIS for all k < n with the nested for loop, we get a solution that runs in O(N^2) time and taking O(N) space (for storing the LIS array).

 ## Resources
 * [This](https://www.youtube.com/watch?v=aPQY__2H3tE) video walks through this particular problem